jacoscaz/treesandrobots.github.io/_posts/2018-06-28-looping-async-functions-nodejs.md

 }
 ```

-As an aside, I think that last sentence might be better phrased as  _the `Promise` returned by the task takes 3 ticks to resolve_.
-However, in the context of `async` functions, I guess we can use _resolve_ as the logical equivalent of  _return_.
-It is worth stressing, however, that the task technically _returns_ a substantial amount of time **before** it _resolves_.

-Back to the main topic!
 The reason why this can be an issue is that many asynchronous functions are written in ways that - as far as their relationship with the event loop is concerned - are equivalent to the following:

 ```js
 function task() {